 Bryce’s practice focuses on complex commercial litigation.
-He has experience in a wide variety of business and contract disputes, including those involving energy infrastructure and construction, securities, antitrust, professional malpractice, and trade secret misappropriation.
+He has experience in a wide variety of business and contract disputes, including those involving antitrust, securities, energy infrastructure and construction, technology, and trade secret misappropriation.

 Bryce graduated from Harvard Law School and was a finalist in the Ames Moot Court Competition.
 He also was an intern with the U.S. Department of Justice, Anti-terrorism Division and the Anti-terrorism Section of U.S. Attorney's Office in Boston, Massachusetts.

 Prior to attending law school, Bryce served as a Captain in the U.S. Army's Military Intelligence branch.
 Among his assignments were counter-narcotics missions along the U.S.-Mexico border and counter-terrorist operations in Sarajevo, Bosnia.
 Bryce was awarded the Bronze Star Medal while serving with the 4th Infantry Division during Operation Iraqi Freedom.

 - iPic v.
 Regal and AMC.
 Won a landmark injunction against the nation's largest movie theater chain for predatory clearance conduct under the Texas antitrust act; affirmed on appeal.